 The First-Episode Twist is both awesome and dramatic.
 The mysterious Trish removes her sunglasses and looks back at Dante, then the camera shifts to Eva's portrait, revealing that Trish looks like Dante's mother.
 Dante is visibly surprised at this turn of events.

-The opening cutscenes give you a good deal to go off of.
-Okay, sure, this guy is a Badass Longcoat, I get it.
+The first cutscenes gave you a good deal to go off with.
+Okay, sure, this guy is a Badass Longcoat, you get it.
 Nigh invulnerable, uses two guns, nice...
 It's all very nice, seems like it is ramping up to be a cool action game.
 Then you see this scene.
 There's a point during it when you think to yourself, "No, he's not going to do that!"
-But he does.
-This was the make-or-break moment: if you weren't mesmerized by the sheer coolness of that scene, chances were this wasn't the game for you.
+But he does slowly lift himself up the ground without even lifting the sword that impaled him beforehand.
+This was the make-or-break moment; if you weren't mesmerized by the sheer coolness of that scene, chances were, this wasn't the game for you.

-For the player: surviving the entirety of Dante Must Die mode in the first game would cause Dante to have some of his dialogue change during the ending sequence, along with a remixed version of the result screen theme.
-You're then rewarded with Super Dante - picking him on a New Game means he has his base stats and weapons, but when you get Alastor and Ifrit, this Dante has infinite Devil Trigger!
+For the player, surviving the entirety of Dante Must Die mode would cause Dante to have some of his dialogue change during the ending sequence, along with a remixed version of the result screen theme.
+You're then rewarded with Super Dante - picking him on a New Game means that he has his base stats and weapons, but when you get Alastor and Ifrit, this Dante has infinite Devil Trigger!